SCLW/Circuitry-Based-Sound/readme.md

 ### CD40106

-The inverter is a basic part in digital electronics and performs the logic operation of negation.
-When the input is connected to ground, the output is pulled to V<sub>DD</sub> and vice versa.
-The CD40106 hex Schmitt trigger inverter offers six separate inverters in one chip.
-The Schmitt trigger action permits unlimited rise and fall times on the input.
-The chip can be wired externally to build one or more square wave oscillators (see illustration).
-When using a potentiometer for frequency control, a resistor should be placed in series in order to prevent too low resistance between output and input.
+The inverter is a fundamental component in digital electronics, performing the logic operation of negation.
+When the input is connected to ground, the output is pulled to V<sub>DD</sub>, and vice versa.
+The CD40106 Hex Schmitt Trigger Inverter contains six independent inverters in a single chip.
+Unlike standard inverters, its Schmitt trigger action provides hysteresis, allowing for unlimited rise and fall times on the input, making it highly robust against noise.
+This chip can be externally wired to function as one or more square wave oscillators (see illustration).
+When using a potentiometer for frequency control, a series resistor should be added to prevent excessively low resistance between the output and input, which could interfere with proper circuit operation.

 *Applications:*
 * Square Wave Generator